bs-va/encre-css/crates/encre-css/src/plugins/sizing/min_width/README.md

 ### Tailwind compatibility

-Minimum width values don't follow Tailwind's philosophy of restraining possible values and all spacing values are supported (`screen` also).
+Minimum width values don't follow Tailwind's philosophy of limiting possible values and all spacing values are supported (`screen` also).
 They are however perfectly compatible with Tailwind's values.